University of Washington station: Public art

 One major component of the station's architecture is the chamber-like mezzanine, which contains the station's sole piece of public art, Subterraneum by Leo Saul Berk, funded by Sound Transit's system-wide public art program.
 Subterraneum consists of 6,000 backlit LED panels lining the walls of the chamber.
-Berk took inspiration from the geologic maps for the project and symbols representing the strata of layers near the station, while adding some original creations.
+Berk took inspiration from the geological maps for the project and symbols representing the strata of layers near the station, while adding some original creations.
 The installation was praised for its scale and evocative staging by Gary Faigin of The Seattle Times, and dubbed an "underground planetarium" by the Huffington Post.

-The station is represented on maps and signage by a pictogram of a graduation cap with the University of Washington logo.
+Until 2024, the station was represented on maps and signage by a pictogram of a graduation cap with the University of Washington logo.
+The pictogram series, part of the public art program, was retired in 2024 and replaced by station numbers.
 During construction of the station from 2010 to 2014, a temporary piece of art known as the "Great Wall of Us" was installed on the fence surrounding the work site.
 The 1,100 ft wall featured 800 photographs of 1,500 people taken at university events and at Tukwila International Boulevard station, interspersed with viewing windows into the work site and explanatory text.